-Information Inequality in College Major Choice
+Choosing What's Familiar: Information Inequality in College Major Choices

 Heuristics in Self-Evaluation: Evidence from the Centralized College Admission System in China (joint with Hongbin Li)